 Trauma can be debilitating but it is also something you can come back from.
 So, if you identify with any of these, reach out for help.
 It can feel overwhelming to begin to focus on the problem and finding solutions can feel impossible; however, you are not alone in the journey.
 If you need help, talk to a supportive friend, speak to your doctor or find a therapist.
 Therapy offers a place to process trauma and the effects on our lives.
 Working with a therapist can help you to find confidence in your ability to cope and heal.

 You can contact me by sending me a message on my contact page.
-I see clients at the Counseling Center at Cinco Ranch.
 I offer free 15 minute phone consultations to address questions about how therapy can help you.